pub struct Origin<'a> { /* fields omitted */ }A URI with an absolute path and optional query: /path?query.

 "/", "/a/b", "/a/ab/c/d"

-Parses the string string
+Parses the string string into an Origin.
+Parsing will never

-is not a valid origin URI.
+allocate.
+Returns an Error if string is not a valid origin URI.

 use rocket::http::uri::Origin;